Classification of modules for infinite-dimensional string algebras: Introduction

-\begin{thm}[Krull-Remak-Schmidt property] If a finitely controlled module is written as a direct sum of indecomposables in two different ways, then there is a bijection between the summands in such a way that corresponding summands are isomorphic. \end{thm}
+\begin{thm}[Krull-Remak-Schmidt property] If a finitely controlled or pointwise artinian module is written as a direct sum of indecomposables in two different ways, then there is a bijection between the summands in such a way that corresponding summands are isomorphic. \end{thm}

+Theorem \ref{t:mainartinian} is proved in \S\ref{s:cover}, and the others are proved in \S\ref{s:main}.
+Our results extend existing work on the classification of finite-dimensional modules for string algebras (or related special biserial algebras) due to several authors \cite{GP,Ri1,DF,WW,BR}.
+These authors used the so-called functorial filtration method, which relies on certain functorially-defined filtrations of modules.
+The original work of Gelfand and Ponomarev \cite{GP} applied to $k[x,y]/(xy)$, and Ringel \cite{Ri1}, in what is probably the best reference for the method, adapted it to $k\langle x,y\rangle/(x^2,y^2)$.
+We modify the method so that it works for infinite-dimensional modules.
+In particular we change the definition of $C''$ for a relation $C$ in Definition~\ref{d:cprimecdprime} and prove a Splitting Lemma, \ref{l:splitting}; we consider functors $C^\pm$ for $C$ an $\N$-word in \S\ref{s:functfilt}; we prove finite dimensionality results for refined functors in~\S\ref{s:refined}; we prove our Realization Lemma~\ref{l:realize} and covering properties in~\S\ref{s:cover}.
+Finally we use our Extension Theorem~\ref{t:extension} to overcome a limitation of the functorial filtration method.

+Our results include the classification of finitely generated $k[x,y]/(xy)$-modules.
+The possibility of such a classification is hinted at in a footnote in \cite{NRSB} (on page 652 of the English translation), was worked out by Levy \cite{L} more generally for Dedekind-like rings, and again discussed by Laubenbacher and Sturmfels~\cite{LS}.
+These authors all used a different method, sometimes called `matrix reductions'.
+The functorial filtration method is essentially different, although the last part of our proof of Theorem~\ref{t:main}, using the Extension Theorem~\ref{t:extension}, is reminiscent of matrix reductions.
+Our proof offers new insight even for the algebra $k[x,y]/(xy)$; for example Theorem~\ref{t:summands} identifies the summands of a finitely generated module.
+As discussed above, our results also give a classification of graded modules for this algebra with finite-dimensional homogeneous components, where $x$ and $y$ have degree 1; this appears to be new.
+The same ideas would work for any grading.

+Instead of a string algebra, one can consider its localization or completion with respect to the ideal generated by the arrows.
+Algebras of this type have occasionally been studied by matrix reductions.
+For example Burban and Drozd~\cite{BD} study the derived category for certain `nodal' algebras, including $k\langle\!\langle x,y\rangle\!\rangle/(x^2,y^2)$.
+The functorial filtration method should adapt to classify finitely generated modules for such localizations and completions.
+Note that Theorem~\ref{t:extension} would no longer be necessary in this case, as there would be no primitive simples.